Scroll down or click to go to the latest installment

 Installment #2: “It’s my life”

-Mom was admitted to hospital so she would be fast-tracked for an MRI that would give us more information on the tumour growing in her brain.
+Mom was admitted to hospital so she would be fast-tracked for an MRI that would give us more information on the tumour.
 Even before the results came, she was adamantly against treatment.
 She’d had radiation for breast cancer the year before and didn’t want to go through it again.

 “I’ve had a good life,” she said.